mlclmtan/vue-taiwan-day-trade-tool/README.md

 # Taiwan Day Trading Tool

 Managing your profit while trading.
+This utility instantly calculates the profit or loss during day trading in Taiwan stock market.
+It outputs the exact receivable/payable amount to enhance precise trading.

 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥